0oMarko0/ebike-nodeJs/README.md

 That will boot a bunch of docker
 - The application server: [http://localhost:8080/](http://localhost:8080/)
 - A mongo database: [http://localhost:27017](http://localhost:27017)
-- A mongo-express, a UI to manage all our database: [http://localhost:8081/](http://0.0.0.0:8081/)

 If you want a more complete IDE to manage mongo you can use [Robo3T](https://robomongo.org/)

-#### Localy
+#### Locally
-Once node is installed, the first step is to install all the dependencies
+Once all the prerequisite are installed, the first step is to install all the dependencies
 ```
 npm install
 ```

 To launch the project on a development server
 ```
-npm run start-dev
+npm run start
 ```

 To run the test